-Radiating metasurfaces have recently emerged as a promising technology for realizing low-cost, low-power, and large-scale \ac{mimo} antennas \cite{shlezinger2020dynamic}. \acp{dma} pack large numbers of controllable radiative meta-atoms that are coupled to one or several waveguides, resulting in \ac{mimo} transceivers with advanced analog processing capabilities.
+Radiating metasurfaces have recently emerged as a promising technology for realizing low-cost and low-power extremely large \ac{mimo} antenna arrays~\cite{shlezinger2020dynamic_all}. \acp{dma} pack large numbers of controllable radiative meta-atoms that are coupled to one or several waveguides, resulting in \ac{mimo} transceivers with advanced analog processing capabilities.
 While the implementation of \acp{dma} differs from reflective \acp{ris}, the similarity in their unit element structures indicates the feasibility of designing hybrid reflecting and sensing meta-atoms.
-Metasurfaces consisting of such meta-atoms can reflect their impinging signal, while simultaneously measuring a portion of it \cite{alamzadeh2021reconfigurable}.
-Such Hybrid Reflecting and Sensing RISs (HRISs) bear the potential of significantly facilitating RIS orchstration, without notably affecting the coverage extension advantages offered by purely reflective RISs.
+Metasurfaces consisting of such meta-atoms can reflect their impinging signal, while simultaneously measuring a portion of it \cite{alamzadeh2021reconfigurable_all}.
+Such Hybrid reflecting and sensing RISs (HRISs) bear the potential of significantly facilitating RIS orchestration, without notably affecting the coverage extension advantages offered by solely reflective RISs.